jsm28/matholymp-py/docs/intro.rst

   :ref:`roundup-patches` for more details of those patches.

 * `PyPDF2 <https://mstamy2.github.io/PyPDF2/>`_ (used in generating
+  PDF documents from registration system data, and also required in the registration system whether document generation is used or not;
-  PDF documents from registration system data; not needed if that part of matholymp is not used).
+  not needed if those parts of matholymp are not used).

 * `Pillow <https://python-pillow.org/>`_, built with support for JPEG and PNG files (used in the registration system; not needed if that